Glossary

 Subscription plan

 CrateDB Cloud’s service comes with several possible subscription plans.
 These plans are combinations of hardware specifications that are geared towards particular customer use cases: from trial and development plans to high-end production clusters.
 They can also be further adjusted for different scale units per plan.
-Currently there are four subscription plans available for direct deployment, as well as four plans and a separate contract option via our Marketplace offers.
-For more information, refer to our documentation on subscription plans.

 System user